bologer/anycomment.io/readme.txt

 **Fixes:**

 * Fixed issue when on update of the comment, previous text was recovered, #249
+* Fixed issue with comments which are not wrapped with `<p>` tag causing them to have different line height then other comments, #249

 = 0.0.65 – 22.10.2018 =